PostgreSQL To_Number

 • format_for_string: It is used to specify the format in which the string is converted.

-The format chart is given below that you can use while for string conversion to a numerical value.
+The format chart is provided below, which you can use for converting a string to a numerical value.

 String FormatMeaning